stefanvstein/stonehorse.candy/README.md

 #Stonehorse.candy, simpler java

-Candy is a collection of java functions intended to simplify code structure, reducing the need of variables.
+Candy is a collection of java functions intended to simplify code structure, by reducing the need of variables.
 It introduce tail calls using a trampoline, functions for composition of lazy iterables and functions for reversing functional composition.
-It is supposed to be simple, rather than easy, to use.
-It relies on Java 8 and the lambda expresion.
+Candy is supposed to be small, simple and easy to use.
+It relies on Java 8 and the lambda expression.

-It is very early, and interface may still change
+It is early interface may still change

 ## Installation

-Candy can be found in the central maven repo, just add the follwing to your pom.xml, or similar depending on your build, and maven should download it for you.
+Candy can be found in the central maven repo, just add the following to your pom.xml, or similar depending on your build, and maven should download it for you.

 ```xml
 <dependencies>